psu13/mutable-hakyll/posts/ulysses.md

 First, even without all of the apparently infinite levels of meta-discourse about the book, the book itself is pretty cool.
-It has various overwrought and difficult passages, but I think that aspect (especially in the early chapters) is somewhat overrated.
-It's also an often hilarious book and it's worth reading at least the first half just for that.
+It has various overwrought and difficult passages, but I think that aspect of it is somewhat overrated, especially in the early chapters.
-Then once you are there you might as well finish it.
+It's also an often hilarious book and it's worth reading at least the first half just for the funny bits (and if you get through half you might as well finish it).

 I mean, even the first sentence is a low level chuckle: